vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 #### 1- COIL Token: A share of the Treasury Assets

 The [COIL token](https://www.coingecko.com/en/coins/spiraldao-coil) is an 18-decimal ERC-20 token representing a user's share in the growing DAO treasury.
 Newly issued COIL is dispensed at preferential rates as a reward that attracts users to deposit their yield-bearing LP tokens with Spiral DAO (e.g. [B-auraBAL-STABLE](https://etherscan.io/token/0x3dd0843a028c86e0b760b1a76929d1c5ef93a2dd), [pax-usdp3CRV-f](https://etherscan.io/token/0xc270b3b858c335b6ba5d5b10e2da8a09976005ad), etc.).
-COIL can be [redeemed directly](https://spiral.farm/redeem) for a share of the treasury's USDC with the protocol's `SpiralRedeem` contract (with a penalty) or via the [SpiralSwap](https://spiral.farm/swap) liquidity aggregator that swaps COIL for USDC at the best rate.
+COIL can be [redeemed directly](https://spiral.farm/redeem) for a share of the Treasury's USDC with the protocol's `SpiralRedeem` contract (with a penalty) or via the [SpiralSwap](https://spiral.farm/swap) liquidity aggregator that swaps COIL for USDC at the best rate.

 COIL can be staked to receive SPR, which grows periodically via a "share price" logic, meaning that the exchange rate is ever-increasing based on the value of the underlying treasury assets.
 Current data on staking APY is viewable on the [Staking page](https://spiral.farm/staking) or directly on the `SpiralStaking` [contract](https://etherscan.io/address/0x6701E792b7CD344BaE763F27099eEb314A4b4943#readContract#F3).
 COIL has an unlimited supply and is highly inflationary.
 The tokenomics of Spiral DAO addresses dilutionary pressure via wrapped COIL (SPR tokens).
 This structure protects users from COIL's inflation while offering a derivative that is intended to outperform staked and non-staked veTokens.
 As a result, virtually all unstaked circulating COIL is POL in the Curve and Balancer pools.

 #### 2- SPR Token: The Rebasing Asset

 SPR tokens are obtained by staking COIL.
-It is used for governance over the Spiral DAO system and treasury.
+It is used for governance over the Spiral DAO system and Treasury.
 The token is distributed as rewards to users that stake their LP tokens on Spiral DAO.
 SPR can be unwrapped to the native COIL asset via the `SpiralStaking` smart contract at an exchange rate (`index` [variable](https://etherscan.io/address/0x6701E792b7CD344BaE763F27099eEb314A4b4943#readContract#F5)).
 Spiral DAO plans on having the option to lock SPR in the future to allow boosted yields in the manner popularized by veTokens.

 Adjustments to staking APR are governable parameters via the `changeAPR()` and `changeLength()` functions in the `SpiralStaking` contract with execution done by the contract owner (currently the 4-of-7 protocol multi-sig composed of core contributors).
 A [Twitter post](https://twitter.com/Spiral_DAO/status/1653803095439331328) on May 2nd promoted an update to the APR from [100% to 271.828%](https://etherscan.io/tx/0xfc6889a04586b83f1847e4b7346fb3eb1e388062e2f05ec0975830bbe509c1a1#statechange), and was a decision that went through a [Snapshot](https://snapshot.org/#/spiralgov.eth/proposal/0xb54f1e41de10a13e36eaec662df5f0e84bf0e9c96abab2665cf67b935d971c5f) governance process.